cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 ^^^^^^^^^^^^^^^^^^^
 Toggles the Direct Message confirmation for **successfully added or removed** self-assigned roles on a specific role menu, making them "silent" or re-enabling the verbose message confirmation.
 Roles not being assigned will still trigger the DM.

 If the message ID is omitted (or is invalid), the bot will attempt to pick the latest role menu in the current channel.
+If specified, the message ID must refer to a message in the same channel where the command is run.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^